mattyyeung/mattyyeung.github.io/_posts/2024-04-21-deterministic-quoting.md

 While implementations will vary, DQ fundamentally involves a sending LLM outputs to a separate module that replaces potentially-hallucinated quotations with verbatim copies direct from the source material.
 This replacement is a traditional non-AI database query, that is, it’s “deterministic”.

-The simplest way to achieve this is to take a typical RAG pipeline and make some modifications.
+Before discussing advanced implementations, let's build a proof-of-concept.
+The simplest way is to take a typical RAG pipeline and make some modifications.

 ### A “Minimalist Implementation” of DQ: a modified RAG Pipeline

-Here is a typical RAG pipeline:
+A typical RAG pipeline:

 ![](/assets/deterministic-quoting/RAG-pipeline.png)